nreisb/ostrich/README.md

-# Winston
+# Ostrich

-The world's most polite Slack bot.
+The world's worst Slack bot.

 [Read the blog post][1]